Aloe Arborescens [aL-oh ar-bo-RES-senz], commonly known as the Candelabra plant.

-Candelabra propagates easily during spring from sideshoots.
-Remove the lower leaves and allow the cutting to dry before placing the cutting in small pots filled with a cactus soil.
+Candelabra propagates easily during spring from sideshoots and cuttings.
+Remove the lower leaves and allow the cutting to dry before placing the cutting in small pots filled with cactus soil.

 Water the soil sparingly.
 Too much water can cause the cutting to rot.